zeoseven/minmini/docs/src/en/docs/config/index.md

 ## html.removeStyleLinkTypeAttributes

-删除 link 和 style 的 type="text/css" 属性，其它 type 属性值不变。
+Remove the type="text/css" attribute of link and style, and leave the other type property values unchanged.

 `Boolean` `config.html.removeStyleLinkTypeAttributes || false`